How we scaled our primary datastore by over 20x in 3 weeks

 Building an email system requires efficiently managing a huge amount of information essentially from day one.
 Our sync system has more data for a single user than most startup’s database of everything.
-To date, nearly 150k accounts have been synced by the Nylas Cloud system, and our datastore grows by gigabytes each day.
+As of November 2016, nearly 500k accounts have been synced by the Nylas Cloud system, and our datastore grows by gigabytes each day.

 This post is about how we scaled our primary datastore by over 20x after launching Nylas N1, our flagship desktop mail app.
 We achieved this by deploying a recently-developed tool called ProxySQL and horizontally sharding our primary keyspace.
 We also moved off Amazon RDS to self-managed MySQL on EC2.
 Combined with other techniques, this has allowed us to achieve near-zero downtime even while performing large database operations, such as schema migration, replica promotion, and automatic failover.

 Once upon a time…

 It was the summer of 2015.
 Sun was shining through the San Francisco fog.
 Taylor Swift and Kendrick Lamar were blasting on the radio.
 And the entire Nylas Cloud sync system was supported by just two sync machines, and one MySQL database managed by Amazon RDS.
 It was a simple design that we found easy to reason about and manage without a dedicated DBA.
 The Nylas ops team slept (mostly) soundly, and focused engineering work on improving our sync logic and telemetry.

 We’d managed to get a surprising amount of performance from this configuration.
 Our team knew the dangers and distractions of premature optimization, and figured the “easiest” way to shard was to avoid it for as long as possible.
 So we maxed-out the disks, upgraded our instances, and compressed data to buy more time.